SoumyaEXE/soumya.github.io/_posts/2021-03-30-Wreath-Writeup.markdown

 The attack surface of a web server is much bigger than most other services.
 It is essential to be wary of which services are running as a privileged user.
 There was no need for local privilege escalation in two out of three compromised machines during this penetration test.
 If possible, it should be refrained from using root to run services unless it is absolutely necessary.
 This will cause a greater difficulty for an attacker to attain root access on a system, and will greatly mitigate the potential damage in case of a breach.

 The client had multiple critical vulnerabilities in his network.
-The specific remediations for patching the vulnerabilities outlined in this report are as follows:
+The specific remediations for patching the vulnerabilities outlined in this report are as follows\:

 *   Install the latest software for all running services, even if a system is only running on an internal network with no outside internet access